-SAE 5W-30 is the best viscosity grade for the 2.0L L4 engine and the 2.4L L4 engine.
-SAE 5W-20 is the best viscosity grade for the 2.5L L4 engine.
-Do not use other viscosity grade oils such as SAE 10W-30, 10W-40, or 20W-50.
+Use SAE 5W-30 viscosity grade engine oil for the 2.0L L4 engine and the 2.4L L4 engine.
+Use SAE 5W-20 viscosity grade engine oil for the 2.5L L4 engine.
+SAE 0W-20 may be used as an alternative.

-Cold Temperature Operation: In an area of extreme cold, where the temperature falls below -29°C (-20°F), an SAE 0W-30 oil may be used.
+Cold Temperature Operation: In an area of extreme cold, where the temperature falls below -29°C (-20° F), an SAE 0W-30 oil may be used.
 An oil of this viscosity grade will provide easier cold starting for the engine at extremely low temperatures.
 When selecting an oil of the appropriate viscosity grade, always select an oil of the correct specification.
 See "Specification" earlier in this section for more information.